Leslie Reginald Cox

-Education
+Education and career

 Cox was born to parents who worked as government servants, in the Post Office telephone engineers' department.
-When he was still young, the family moved to Harringay, where he at age six started attendance at the South Harringay County School.
+When he was still young, the family moved to Harringay, where at age six he started attendance at the South Harringay County School.
 In 1909, he entered Owen's School in Islington, one of the old London grammar schools.

+In August 1916, Cox began his war service, serving in the Experimental Section of the Royal Naval Air Service (later of the Royal Navy).
+He was wounded at Zeebrugge in 1918 whilst involved in an assault party.
+Upon demobilisation he read natural sciences at Queens' College, Cambridge, graduating with a double first in 1921.

+Cox was made assistant keeper of the Geology Department of the British Museum in 1922.
+He was promoted to senior principal scientific officer in 1951, and ended his career as deputy keeper of the museum's Palaeontology Department, retiring in 1963.